Enalean/tuleap-documentation-en/languages/en/developer-guide/expected-code.rst

 We also strongly suggest that you familiarize yourself with  `Code Smells`_ as it might pop up during code reviews.

-Write code optimized for read
+Write code optimized for reading
 -----------------------------

 All new contributors should be aware that people will spend way more time reading their code than the time they will spend writing it.